cherimarie/html200-ecomm/README.md

 Week9:

+  Write JS that:
-  - Write code that causes add/remove function to be triggered on click of "add" and "remove" buttons.
+  - Causes add/remove function to be triggered on click of "add" and "remove" buttons.
-  - Write code that causes submission of filter form to trigger items to sort by appropriate attribute.
+  - Causes submission of filter form to trigger items to sort by appropriate attribute.
-  - On page load, all items in list are displayed on page.
+  - On page load or filter form submission, all items in list are dynamically built into HTML and drawn on the page.

 Extra Challenge: Incorporate unit tests!
 Guide: https://gist.github.com/cherimarie/8f57a32553382c5b1e5428bd79a13626